rhythm-gaming/rgc/docs/spec.md

 * `dim` (optional): the dimension of notes in this lane group.
   * MUST be a non-negative integer.
+  * MUST be compatible with positions of all notes in the group.
   * An implementation MAY heuristically determine the value if `dim` is omitted.
 * `lane`: an array of lane(= array of note)s.
   * A lane MUST be sorted by `t` (ticks of notes), in ascending order.